joaopeixoto13/OPTEE-RPI4/README.md

 ```

 We should see `configuration written to .../OPTEE-RPI4/buildroot/.config`

-The default configuration should be good enough, but we gonna change some configurations:

 Run the next command to bring the graphical interface for our build: